mike-north/ts-cli-grpc-plugin/ts-cli-plugin/docs/ts-cli-plugin.serveoptions.networktype.md

 ## ServeOptions.networkType property

 Network type for the gRPC server.
+Defaults to "tcp".

 **Signature:**